Essar Energy independent committee snubs Ruia buyout offer again

-A buyout offer from India's billionaire Ruia family for Essar Energy Plc ESSR.L "materially undervalued" the company and its prospects, an independent committee set up to examine the offer said for a third time.
+April 11 A buyout offer from India's billionaire Ruia family for Essar Energy Plc "materially undervalued" the company and its prospects, an independent committee set up to examine the offer said for a third time.

 Essar Global Fund Ltd (EGFL), which owns about 78 percent of the resources company, on Friday stuck to its offer of 70 pence per share made on March 14, which was immediately slammed by the committee at the time.